jkusa/ember-cli-clipboard/README.md

 // if using NEW ember testing api import {
   triggerCopyError,
-  triggerCopySuccess
+  triggerCopySuccess,
 } from 'ember-cli-clipboard/test-support';

-// if using OLD ember testing api import {
-  triggerError,
-  triggerSuccess
-} from '../../helpers/ember-cli-clipboard';

-...

-test('copy-button integration', async function(assert) {
+test('copy-button integration', async function (assert) {
   assert.expect(2);

   this.set('onSuccess', () => {